joaoDossena/KUL-MultiAgentSystems/README.md

 `mvn checkstyle:check`

 ## Final notes

 - To quickly get started, make sure to take a look at the example implementation provided in the configuration file `configfiles/behaviors/wander.txt` and the java source file `src/main/java/agent/behavior/wander/Wander.java`.
 - It is not necessary to manually edit environment configuration files.
 If you would like to test different scenarios than the ones already provided, simply choose the _environment editor_ in the main menu of the application to edit or create new environments.
 - After (or during) a normal run, you can export the monitored actions of agents in your run together with some metadata about the run.
 Navigate to the _Actions_ window and click on the _export_ button.
 For batch runs this is done automatically by specifying the output file before starting the runs.

+## Guide for our behavior implementations\

+##### behavior_v1

+Located in [behavior_v1.txt](configfiles/implementations/behavior_v1.txt), this implementation uses two main behaviours (NoPacketBehavior and HasPacketBehavior), and it should be used in the basic environments, namely:

+- basic-1-tutorial
+- basic-2-vision
+- basic-3-color
+- basic-4-complexity

+##### behavior_v3

+Located in [behavior_v3.txt](configfiles/implementations/behavior_v3.txt), this implementation is used to account for battery levels, and it should be used in the basic energy environments, namely:

+- energy-1
+- energy-2

+##### energy-advanced

+Located in [energy-advanced.txt](configfiles/implementations/energy-advanced.txt), this implementation is used in the advanced energy environment to account for opening narrow paths towards the energy stations:

+- energy-3

+##### task_delegation

+Located in [task_delegation.txt](configfiles/implementations/task_delegation.txt), this implementation is used in the task delegation environment for detecting and spreading problematic packets:

+- task-delegation